 Strength and Cross-Training for Marathon Runners

 Adding strength training to your routine can dramatically improve your marathon time.
-Stronger muscles mean better running efficiency and a lower risk of injury.
+Stronger muscles mean better-running efficiency and a lower risk of injury.

 Why Does Strength Training Matter?